Courcelles station: Platforms

 Courcelles is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 The decoration is of the style used for most metro stations.
-The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 renovation, and the bevelled white ceramic tiles cover the walls, the vault, the tympans and the outlets of the corridors.
+The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 renovation, and the bevelled white ceramic tiles cover the walls, the vault, the tunnel exits and the outlets of the corridors.
 The advertising frames are in white ceramic and the name of the station is written in the Parisine font on enameled plates.
 The Akiko style seats are orange.

 Bus services

 The station is served by lines 30 and 84 of the RATP Bus Network.